Mourners say goodbye to Uvalde teacher and her husband - NewsBreak

 Irma, 48, was finishing up her 23rd year as a teacher at Robb Elementary.
 In a letter posted on the school’s website at the beginning of the school year, Garcia told her students that she and Joe had four children — a Marine, a college student, a high school student and a seventh grader.

-Most of the readings during Wednesday’s service and the homily were in English, with García-Siller offering some words in Spanish.

-“We are all hurting,” he said.
-“In the midst of so much, please, please people need comfort, people need you. … Let us all foster a culture of peace.”

-Joe, 50, collapsed and died after dropping off flowers at his wife’s memorial.
-The couple would have been married 25 years on June 28 His obituary noted that he and Irma “began their relationship in high school and it flourished into a love that was beautiful and kind.”
+Joe, 50, collapsed and died after dropping off flowers at his wife's memorial.
+His obituary noted that he and Irma "began their relationship in high school and it flourished into a love that was beautiful and kind."
+They would have been married 25 years on June 28.
+Joe died after dropping off flowers at his wife's memorial.

-U.S. Secretary of Education Miguel Cardona, who attended the Garcias’ funeral, said in a statement that America “must unite as a country against this senseless cycle of violence, act immediately to protect our children, and make sure that every child and every educator feels safe in our schools.”

-Another funeral Wednesday was for 10-year-old Jose Flores Jr., also at Sacred Heart.
-He made the honor roll and received a certificate on May 24, hours before the shooting.
-His father told CNN that his son loved baseball and video games and “was always full of energy.”

 On Tuesday afternoon, hundreds turned out to remember Amerie Jo Garza, a smiling fourth-grader whose funeral Mass was the first since the massacre.
 The funeral for 10-year-old Maite Rodriguez was Tuesday night.